karpo27/karpo27/README.md

 Python Modules: Math, Matplotlib, Numpy.

-I'm learning via courses on platforms such as OpenBootcamp, Udemy, Platzi, Youtube, among others.
-I also practice a lot in Exercism and LeetCode.
+I'm learning via courses on platforms such as OpenBootcamp, Platzi, Youtube, w3schools, among others.
+I also practice a lot in Exercism.

 🚀My main goal for 2022-2023 is to work full time for an IT company or startup as a Backend Developer.